 You probably know that having a life insurance policy is important, but may not know which of the array of options is right for you.
-Here, we’re breaking down the different types of policies and explaining which may be better for certain situations.
+Here, we break down the different types of policies and explain which may be better for certain situations.

 There are two basic types of life insurance: term life and permanent (cash value) life.

 Term policies provide life insurance for a specific period of time.
 If you pass away during the coverage period, your beneficiary receives the policy’s death benefit.
 If you’re alive at the end of the term, the policy either ends or automatically renews with an annually increasing premium until age 95.
 Term policies are generally available with level premiums for periods of 10 to 30 years.
 In general, term life insurance is less expensive than permanent life insurance.

 One specific type of term life insurance is guaranteed level term insurance.
 With these policies, both the premium and the amount of coverage remain the same (level) for a specific period of time.